minvws/nl-covid19-data-dashboard/docs/feature-flags.md

 ## Validation

-It is only possible to toggle features when the data is defined as optional in our schema's.
-We use a build-time validation step to ensure that:
+It is only possible to toggle features when the data is defined as optional in our schema's, but as a result our standard validation doesn't warn us when data is missing.

+To solve this we run an extra build-time feature validation to ensure that:

 - Data for features that are enabled should be present in the dataset
 - Data for features that are disabled should _not_ be present in the dataset